 Link to plugin page: https://zeroqode.com/plugin/stripe-marketplace-express-1579425168812x906283616713048000

-This is where we decided to create a plugin that offers pretty much all the tools for setting up a medium to high complexity payment system with the optimization and the high performance in mind.
+This is where we decided to create a plugin that offers pretty much all the tools for setting up a medium to high complexity payment system with optimization and high performance in mind.
 You won't need to install multiple plugins or developing additional basic functionalities that other plugins are lacking.
-Also we minimized the number of action calls to the minimum for achieving a faster performance and a more clean workflow.
+Also, we minimized the number of action calls to the minimum for achieving a faster performance and a more clean workflow.
 And if you still don't find what you need don't worry we are constantly updating the plugin with new functionalities.

 After you have successfully verified your email address and activated your account, under the Activate your account tab, you can start setting up stripe features you need.

-After that you will need to setup the keys for the plugin.
+After that, you will need to set up the keys for the plugin.
 To find the keys go to your stripe dashboard and find API keys under the Developers tab.
 You need to copy the Publishable and Secret keys both for live and development versions.
 Make sure when adding the secret keys to the plugin to add text 'Bearer' before the key (do this just for the secret key) to use it in plugin settings.

-Also make sure you have enabled stripe Connect (Build a platform or marketplace).
+Also, make sure you have enabled stripe Connect (Build a platform or marketplace).

-This plugin has only one element called Stripe Marketplace Token.
+This plugin has 2 elements: One is called Stripe Marketplace Token.
 It is used for creating a bank account or card token.

 Using the Stripe Marketplace Token you can create: